| The Brechner ReportVolume 21, Number 10

 involving Prof. Laurence Alexander of UFs Journalism Department, a graduate student,

 and me.
 That project helped galvanize support for a shield law in this state.
+Student research has led to a book about access to courts and at

 least a half-dozen articles on subjects such as the conflict between privacy interests and